fpereiro/teishi/readme.md

 If `input` is (or contains) an `arguments` pseudo-array, it will be copied into a standard array.

+### teishi.eq

+`teishi.eq` (short for `teishi.equal`) takes two elements and returns `true` if they are equal and `false` otherwise.
+This function is mostly useful for comparing whether two arrays or objects contain the same things, despite being occupying distinct locations in memory.
+The rules for equality are as follows:

+- If both arguments are simple, the strict equality check is used (`===`).
+- If both arguments are complex, 1) their types must be the same (as per `teishi.t`); 2) their keys must be the same; and 3) the values for each of the keys must fulfill the same equality conditions, whether they are simple or complex.

 ### teishi.time

 A function that returns the current date in milliseconds.